5 Best Health Insurers with Optional Add-Ons in Australia

 Why the shift isn’t just a trend

-Extras cover is not improving only because funds feel generous.
+Extra cover is not improving only because funds feel generous.
 People expect more and are willing to switch insurers to get it.
 Here’s what’s pushing change:

 - Members want to claim easily and often, not just once a year.